rsnapshot/rsnapshot/docs/HOWTOs/rsnapshot-HOWTO.en.md

 tar xzvf rsnapshot-1.2.0.tar.gz
 ```

-If you don't have GNU tar, you may have to do this in two steps instead:
+If you don't have GNU `tar`, you may have to do this in two steps instead:

 ```sh
 gunzip rsnapshot-1.2.0.tar.gz